 INSTRUCTIONS

-Beat the eggs: Crack 5 medium eggs into a large bowl.
+Crack 5 medium eggs into a large bowl.
 Add 1/4 cup water and 0.5 oz chopped scallions.
-Whisk everything together.

-Cook the eggs: In the same skillet, add 1 tsp sesame oil and the egg mixture.
-Stir gently to scramble.
-Cook for 2 minutes.
+In the same skillet, add 1 tsp sesame oil and the egg mixture.

-Garnish and serve: Transfer your stir-fried shrimp and egg to a bowl.
-Serve immediately over hot steamed rice.
+Garnish and serve: Transfer your stir-fried shrimp and egg to a plate.
+Serve immediately over 3 1/2 cups cooked medium-grain rice.

 NUTRITION